Where to Go on Safari in Africa and When

 Terry’s Background

-Terry spent his childhood growing up on the coast of South Africa, in the open desert of Namibia and deep bush of Botswana.
+Terry spent his childhood growing up on the coast of South Africa, in the open desert of Namibia, and the deep bush of Botswana.
 He first heard the call of the wild in the vocational sense whilst working as a game ranger in Botswana's Charter Reserve in the Tuli Block.

-Back in Cape Town he entered the inbound travel trade and ended up manager at local adventure specialists, Aardvark Travel.
-This became the launch pad from which African Budget Safaris sprung way back in 2007.
+Back in Cape Town, he entered the inbound travel trade and ended up as a manager at a local adventure specialist, Aardvark Travel.
+This became the launch pad from which African Budget Safaris sprang in 2007.

-Basically, he’s done plenty of working in the African Bush and travelling himself and has now been in the business for over 15 years.
+He’s done plenty of work in the African bush and has been travelling himself, and he has now been in the business for over 15 years.
 We caught up with him to ask him some questions.

 What’s happened in 2017 in the East African safari scene?